-Our starting point is the calculation of the 2-particles density, from a molecular dynamic simulation of a classical liquid.
-Then, we propose to apply the methods, introduced for the analysis of electronic structures, to quantitatively characterize the partitioning of the space around a given particle in the liquid.
-Our proposal is to combine Bader analysis [2, 3] with a domain optimization procedure [4] in order to find the regions of space where it is more likely to find one and only one particle in the neighborhood of a fixed particle.
-This analysis would allow for a detailed characterization of the solvation structure in three-dimensional space and the problem will be treated as a N particles problem because our approach takes into account the positions of all particles around a chosen one.
+A similar problem arises in electronic structure calculations for the analysis of the N-electrons wavefunction of a molecular system.
+We propose to apply the methods introduced for the analysis of electronic structures to quantitatively characterize the partitioning of space around a given particle in the liquid.
+Our starting point is the topological analysis, so-called Bader analysis, of the 2-particles density, from a molecular dynamic simulation of a classical liquid.
+Our proposal is then to combine Bader analysis [2, 3] with a domain optimization procedure [4] in order to find the regions of space where it is more likely to find one and only one particle in the neighborhood of a fixed particle.
+This analysis would allow for a detailed characterization of the solvation structure in three-dimensional space and the problem will be treated as a n particles problem because our approach takes into account the positions of all particles around a chosen one.
 Bader analysis is a technique used for electronic structure calculations to partition the space in domains which are associated to the maxima of the electronic density.
 Similar domains can be identified from the 2-particles density computed for the classical liquid.
 The domains are then optimized in order to maximize the probability of finding one and only one particle in each domain.